 If you’re wondering what to do in Lancashire, you’ll be pleased to know the region is bursting with things to see and do, bringing an array of differing experiences and sights.

-Rolling hills to the east offer spectacular scenery, from the Crook'O'Lune (made famous by the artist Turner) to the trough of Bowland, with its rolling hills and pretty villages.
+From the Crook'O'Lune (made famous by the artist JMW Turner) to the trough of Bowland, with its rolling hills and pretty villages, then onto the stunning sea views and vintage charm of Morecambe Bay.

-The spectacular bay of Morecambe, with its wide open skies and panoramic seascape, is preparing for a renewed future.
-The promenade and seafront play host to a variety of artwork, from a statue of Eric Morecambe to a 'flock of words'.
+The spectacular Morecambe Bay, with its wide open skies and panoramic seascape, is preparing for a renewed future.
+The promenade and seafront play host to a variety of artwork included in the Tern Project, from a statue of the famous comedian Eric Morecambe to a 'flock of words'.
+The Midland Hotel sits front and centre and completes Morecambe's stunning promenade giving uninterrupted seaview's across to the Lake District, and makes for a perfect base to explore Morecambe, Lancaster and the Lake District.

 Take a look at our recommended places to visit in Lancashire below.